 The existing fenestration was installed during conversion to a newsstand in 1983.
 Replacement fenestration should respect the original design to the extent consistent with the original design intent as a transparent structure and the structure's intended use.
-Replacement of the magazine racks that fill the traditional staircase openings with glazing is encouraged.
+While recognizing the challenge of finding suitable materials, restoration of the original wire glass should be considered along with the thin dimensions of the original mullions.
+Accordion-style windows are likely to have unacceptably-wide frames and jambs.
+Replacement Removal of the magazine racks that fill the traditional staircase openings with glazing is encouraged, while giving consideration to the possibility of some continuing newspaper and magazine display.